 At the international level, the Convention on Biological Diversity (CBD) is currently developing the post-2020 Global Biodiversity Framework (GBF) as a stepping stone towards the 2050 Vision of "Living in harmony with nature".
-This will be adopted at the CBD Conference of the Parties (COP 15) in May 2021 in Kunming, China, and will include development of a monitoring framework.
+This will be adopted at the CBD Conference of the Parties (COP 15) in Kunming, China, and will include development of a monitoring framework.
 In Scotland, the policy position is currently being developed to support these drivers.

 Research on the function, services, and resilience of ecosystems, on valuing and accessing nature, and on biodiversity management will help to deliver our aspirations for biodiversity conservation and associated national and international targets.
 Whilst the specific goals are yet to be agreed, Scotland is committed to playing our part in international efforts to safeguard biodiversity.

-- Improve knowledge on the distinctiveness and state of nature in Scotland in terms of species, genetics, habitats and ecosystem functionality and resilience, and viability of and risks to nature. - Develop evidence on the benefits of nature, notably through nature-based solutions to societal challenges (health and wellbeing, climate change, biodiversity loss, resilience, economic pressures, poverty and inequality). - Develop evidence of the pressures upon biodiversity in Scotland and their impacts, especially the drivers of biodiversity loss identified by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
-Understanding mechanisms of resilience in the face of these pressures, particularly climate change, is a key evidence need. - Develop evidence-based solutions that enhance nature and biodiversity, across a range of policies, practice and scales (including green infrastructure, farming, protected areas, habitat connectivity and ancient woodland restoration) while recognising the connections to other sectors. - Enhance our evidence base of effective conservation action, to recognise which interventions are working and why.
+- Improve knowledge on the distinctiveness and state of nature in Scotland in terms of species, genetics, habitats and ecosystem functionality and resilience (including health of soils), and viability of and risks to nature. - Develop evidence on the benefits of nature, notably through nature-based solutions to societal challenges (health and wellbeing, climate change, biodiversity loss, resilience, economic pressures, poverty and inequality). - Develop evidence of the pressures upon biodiversity in Scotland and their impacts, especially the indirect and direct drivers of biodiversity loss identified by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+Understanding mechanisms of resilience in the face of these pressures, particularly the role of agri-environment incentive schemes and climate change, is a key evidence need. - Develop evidence-based solutions that enhance nature and biodiversity, across a range of policies, practice and scales (including green infrastructure, farming, protected areas, habitat connectivity and ancient woodland restoration) while recognising the connections to other sectors. - Enhance our evidence base of effective conservation action, to recognise which interventions are working and why.
 This is particularly important where Scotland has international responsibility, such as in marine and coastal habitats, temperate rainforest, peatlands, oceanic arctic-alpine heaths, and specifically for seabirds, lichens and bryophytes. - Develop techniques and results that are internationally applicable, allowing us to be good global citizens.
-The Edinburgh Declaration gives a special impetus.
+The Edinburgh Declaration gives a special impetus, as does the implementation of elements of the Scottish Biodiversity Information Forum recommendations by building capacity of local record centres and new ways of gathering and sharing data. - Establish a new, time-limited Centre of Expertise on Biodiversity to support actions around the developing SG's Biodiversity Plan.
+This will focus on providing short term policy relevant evidence and research and will complement longer term research carried out through the Strategic Research Programme.

-This topic has significant linkages to the topics on crop disease, food security, water, air quality, access to green spaces and improving agricultural practice.
+This topic has significant linkages to the topics on crop disease, food security, water, air quality, soil health, natural capital, access to green spaces and improving agricultural practice.